White House moves forward on three arms sales to Taiwan - sources

 Lawmakers, who are generally wary of what they perceive as Chinese aggression and supportive of Taiwan, were not expected to object to the Taiwan sales.

-Taiwan’s representative office in Washington said it had no comment.
-Taiwan’s defense ministry declined to comment.

-Taiwan foreign ministry spokeswoman Joanne Ou said the government had not been formally notified of any new arms sales.
+Taiwan’s defense ministry said it would comment only when there was formal notification of any arms sale.
+Foreign ministry spokeswoman Joanne Ou said the government had not yet been formally notified.

-“China continues to use military provocation to undermine cross-strait and regional stability, highlighting the importance of Taiwan’s strengthening of self-defense capabilities,” she said.
+“China continues to use military provocation to undermine cross-strait and regional stability, highlighting the importance of Taiwan’s strengthening of self-defense capabilities,” Ou said.

 News that new arms sales were moving forward came after senior U.S. officials last week repeated calls for Taiwan to spend more on its own defense and to carry out military reforms to make clear to China the risks of attempting to invade.